Elizabeth Taylor: Judaism

-Style and jewellery collection
+Style and jewelry collection

 Taylor is considered a fashion icon both for her film costumes and personal style.
 At MGM, her costumes were mostly designed by Helen Rose and Edith Head, and in the 1960s by Irene Sharaff.
 Her most famous costumes include a white ball gown in A Place in the Sun (1951), a Grecian dress in Cat on a Hot Tin Roof (1958), a green A-line dress in Suddenly Last Summer (1959), and a slip and a fur coat in BUtterfield 8 (1960).
-Her make-up look in Cleopatra (1963) started a trend for "cat-eye" make-up done with black eyeliner.
+Her look in Cleopatra (1963) started a trend for "cat-eye" makeup done with black eyeliner.

-Taylor collected jewellery through her life, and owned the 33.19 carat Krupp Diamond, the 69.42 carat Taylor-Burton Diamond, and the 50 carat La Peregrina Pearl, all three of which were gifts from husband Richard Burton.
+Taylor collected jewelry through her life, and owned the 33.19 carat Krupp Diamond, the 69.42 carat Taylor-Burton Diamond, and the 50 carat La Peregrina Pearl, all three of which were gifts from husband Richard Burton.
 She also published a book about her collection, My Love Affair with Jewelry, in 2002.
 Taylor helped to popularise the work of fashion designers Valentino Garavani and Halston.
 She received a Lifetime of Glamour Award from the Council of Fashion Designers of America (CFDA) in 1997.
-After her death, her jewellery and fashion collections were auctioned by Christie's to benefit her AIDS foundation, ETAF.
-The jewellery sold for a record-breaking sum of $156.8 million, and the clothes and accessories for a further $5.5 million.
+After her death, her jewelry and fashion collections were auctioned by Christie's to benefit her AIDS foundation, ETAF.
+The jewelry sold for a record-breaking sum of $156.8 million, and the clothes and accessories for a further $5.5 million.